huizhiliu/horspool/README.md

 ```
  match('who is liuhzz','liuhzz')

- Returns the position of a number
+ Returns the position of a pattern
 ```